Cosmology without Einstein's assumption that inertial mass produces gravity: Cosmic Evolution Equations

 where $k$ = $-1$, 0, or 1, the uniform curvature of the spatial metric $ds^2$.
 These equations, which are replacements for the well-studied Friedmann--Lema\^itre cosmological equations, are equivalent together to

-Equations~(\ref{eqn8}) reduce to
+Equations~(\ref{eqn9}) reduce to

-for the time component and $\partial_{\alpha}(\mu + \bar \mu) = 0$ for the space components, thus impose spatial but not temporal uniformity on $\mu + \bar \mu$.
-Equation~(\ref{eqn13}) is equivalent to
+for the time component and $\partial_{a}(\mu + \bar \mu) = 0$ for the space components, thus impose spatial but not temporal uniformity on $\mu + \bar \mu$.
+Equation~(\ref{eqn14}) is equivalent to

-To give substance to the densities $\mu$ and $\bar \mu$, let us invoke two kinds of gravitating matter: a) {\it primordial matter}, existent at all times, never changing in amount, with its net density $\mu + \bar \mu$ inversely proportional to the cube of the scale factor $R$; and b) {\it continuously created} (or {\it destroyed}) {\it matter}, coming steadily into existence (or passing out of existence) at a rate just sufficient to keep its net density constant.
-For primordial matter we have
+To give substance to the densities $\mu$ and $\bar \mu$ let us invoke, as assumed ingredients of the model under construction, two kinds of gravitating matter: a) {\it primordial matter}, existent at all times, never changing in amount, with its net density $\mu + \bar \mu$ thus inversely proportional to the cube of the scale factor $R$; and b) {\it continuously created} (or {\it destroyed}) {\it matter}, coming steadily into existence (or passing out of existence) at a rate just sufficient to keep its net density constant.
+The first of these is, except for the inclusion of a repulsive component of the density, not essentially different from what one assumes for the $\Lambda$CDM model.
+The second is essentially the same as the basic assumption on which the so-called `steady state' cosmology is built, also excepting the repulsive density component.
+Incorporating both will allow our model to provide a good fit to relevant astronomical observations.